sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 }
 ```

-Shorthand properties indeed make the code shorter, but often they make it significantly harder to read, so use them with caution.
+While shorthand properties indeed make the code shorter, they often make it significantly harder to read, so use them with caution.

+{#parallel}

 ## Write parallel code

-It’s not always possible to eliminate the condition.
-However, there are ways to make the difference in code branches easier to spot.
-One of my favorite ways is what I call _parallel coding_.
+Eliminating conditions isn’t always possible.
+However, there are ways to make differences in code branches easier to spot.
+One of my favorite approaches is what I call _parallel coding_.

 Consider this example: